 1934-38 - Studied design at the Royal College of Art.

-1946-62 - Taught at the School of Architecture at Regent Street Polytechnic.
+1946 - Startes teaching at the School of Architecture at Regent Street Polytechnic.

 1948 - Robin Day and Clive Latimer win the storage section of the International Competition for Low-Cost Furniture Design organised by MOMA, New York.

-1949 - Hille commissions Robin to design furniture for mass-production.
+1949 - Hille commissions Robin to design modern furniture.
 Over the next 44 years he creates more than 150 designs for domestic and office furniture and public seating.

 1951 - Designs the furniture for the Royal Festival Hall and two room settings for the Homes and Gardens Pavilion at the Festival of Britain.